 Optional settings allow you to define how conflicts are defined and reconciled when you save your edits.
 You can show the Conflict Manager and interactively review conflicts or hide it and reconcile conflicts automatically.

-To learn more, see Settings for editing versions.
+To learn more, see Versioning options.

 When you edit features, map topology is always available in the active map.
 Enabling it and editing a feature automatically edits other visible features topologically connected to it.
 For example, moving a point feature stretches all connected polyline features.